-- 1. A student in the ACW/IBACS programme may not start an internship until the student has successfully completed all BA-1 courses. - 2.
-A student in the IBCOM programme cannot take part in the internship until the student has passed all BA-1 courses and has completed at least 28 credits of the BA-2/3 curriculum, including one specialization course and the mandatory courses of the major listed in Appendix 8 take place in term 1 and term 2 of BA-2.
-This includes CM2008 Communication and Media Labour Market Orientation. - 3.
-A student in the GS/IBH programme may not start an internship until the student has completed at least 52.5 credits in the BA-2/3 programme, including all mandatory courses.
+- ACW/IBACS students may not start an internship until the student has successfully completed all BA-1 courses - 2.
+IBCOM students cannot take part in the internship until the student has passed all BA-1 courses and has completed at least 28 credits of the BA-2/3 curriculum, including one focus area course and the mandatory courses of the major listed in Appendix 8 take place in term 1 and term 2 of BA-2.
+This includes CM2008 Communication and Media Labour Market Orientation. - GS/IBH students may not start an internship until the student has successfully completed all BA-1 courses.